The Honors Program

 Honors Program members must take an honors course within a year of being admitted to the Program in order to maintain active membership.
 In order to complete the Program, members must complete 18 units of honors courses in at least three academic disciplines, and earn a letter grade in each.

 honor society (often designated by a Greek name) is an organization associated with high academic achievement and may also indicate a student’s interest in a specific field of study.
 Many honor societies have a community/campus service focus.
 There are no requirements that members attend meetings or participate in chapter activities; honor societies offer these opportunities for students who are available.

-There are chapters of several honor societies at OCC:
+There are chapters of more than a dozen honor societies at OCC: